 It’s time to plan a family vacation, and you’ve started to narrow it down to a few options, including the Happiest Place on Earth!
 You know that your family will love traveling to the Disneyland® Resort, but where on earth do you start?
 How do you know you’ll fit it all in?

 As avid Disney lovers and frequent visitors to the Disneyland® Resort, we wanted to share some insider information and tips on how to make the most out of three days at the Disneyland® Resort with your family.
+To get started, here is a three-day Disneyland itinerary and travel guide.

 We think it goes without saying that every trip to the Disneyland® Resort should start with Disneyland® Park.
 It’s where the magic begins!